QualiSystems/devguide_source/_reference/9.2.0/quali-shell-framework.md

 #### CLI Handler<a name="CliHandler"></a>

+The CLI handler includes all the typical CloudShell CLI attributes you would need in order to communicate and work with a device modeled in CloudShell.
+For example, it knows how to retrieve the device’s username and password, create a session, determine what kind of session to initiate, etc. For reference, see [cisco_cli_handler.py](https://github.com/QualiSystems/cloudshell-networking-cisco/blob/dev/cloudshell/networking/cisco/cli/cisco_cli_handler.py) and [cisco_command_modes.py](https://github.com/QualiSystems/cloudshell-networking-cisco/blob/dev/cloudshell/networking/cisco/cli/cisco_command_modes.py).

 There is a nice guide on how to use *cloudshell-cli* [here](https://github.com/QualiSystems/cloudshell-cli/blob/dev/README.md).
 However, to simplify the usage of the CloudShell CLI, we implemented a *CliHandlerImpl* base class located [here](https://github.com/QualiSystems/cloudshell-networking-devices/blob/dev/cloudshell/devices/cli_handler_impl.py).

-It includes all the typical CLI capabilities you would need from CloudShell CLI.
-In addition, it knows how to retrieve the device’s username and password, create a session, determine what kind of session to initiate, etc. For reference, see [cisco_cli_handler.py](https://github.com/QualiSystems/cloudshell-networking-cisco/blob/dev/cloudshell/networking/cisco/cli/cisco_cli_handler.py) and [cisco_command_modes.py](https://github.com/QualiSystems/cloudshell-networking-cisco/blob/dev/cloudshell/networking/cisco/cli/cisco_command_modes.py).

 In the child class, you only need to implement these methods and properties: